💻 Code Intelligence¶

 -

-This paper proposes the shared program state abstraction, enabling prompts to directly read and write program variables, manipulate heap objects, and control program flow.
-The abstraction is realized in the Nightjar system (Python + prompt hybrid programming), achieving a 39.6% reduction in code size while maintaining or improving accuracy (+4–19%).
+The authors propose the abstraction of shared program state, allowing prompts to directly read/write program variables, manipulate heap objects, and control program flow.
+This is implemented as the Nightjar system (Python + prompt mixed programming), which reduces code volume by 39.6% while maintaining or improving accuracy (+4-19%).

 - ShieldedCode: Learning Robust Representations for Virtual Machine Protected Code